 Generally, the third category on that list are most interesting.

-After all, how interesting is a poster that tells you to keep your flashlight lowered so that you don't attract Nazi bombers?
+After all, how interesting is a poster that tells you to keep your flashlight lowered so that you don't attract Luftwaffe bombers?
 Though one must admit they are quite colorful.
 Note the use of pink in the poster below, as women would be guilty of shining their flashlights just as much as men.

 The posters sometimes touched on very touchy subjects.
 With the poster above, people are encouraged to fight incendiary bombs before they start massive conflagrations.
 This was extremely important, because incendiaries were easy to put out if caught early, but once the fires started, they could rage out of control.
 The incendiary bomb is portrayed in a comical anthropomorphic way in order to make them seem less intimidating and forbidding.

 Unlike Soviet and American posters, British propaganda posters tend not to make fun of Hitler.

 Instead, Hitler is portrayed as an ominous, malevolent force who is looking for any vulnerabilities.